sayaliwalke30/Kaggle-Projects/README.md

 ##### This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.

-## This repository will demonstrate following skills
+## This repository will demonstrate following skills-

 #### 1] Exploratory Data Analysis.